-Landscaped gardens provide a great backdrop to the cenotaph, cannons and unusual artworks.
+The landscaped gardens provide a great backdrop to the stone cross (also known as a cenotaph), cannons and unusual artworks.

 Few gardens can claim to be one of the first places in Australia to feature a First World War memorial, making Surrey Gardens unique.

 It features a rare art nouveau artwork created by one of Melbourne’s pioneering wood carvers.
 It also has 2 cannons, affectionately known as ‘Brook’s Babies’ that commemorate the end of the Boer War.
 These belonged to Arthur ‘Empire’ Brooks and can be seen peering over the garden from the highest point.